aminwhat/aminwhat/README.md

 I Mostly Code in:
 - Flutter (This is Awesome)
 - Nodejs (I ❤️ It)
+- Python( Only FastApi, Huggingface and Ollama, Do not expect more -_- )
 - Rust ( Sweet :) )
 - Asp .net Core API (WHAT THE HELL??!!!
 RUUNNNNNNN!!!!)